 6. How does this meet the CWG-Stewardship Requirements?

-The CWG-Stewardship has proposed an IFR that should be added to the as a Fundamental Bylaw.
-The CCWG-Accountability’s recommendations include this as part of the reviews to be added to the .
+The CWG-Stewardship has proposed an IFR and Special IFR that should be added to the ICANN Bylaws as a Fundamental Bylaw.
+The CCWG-Accountability’s recommendations include this as part of the reviews to be added to the ICANN Bylaws.

 7. How does this address NTIA Criteria?